Jump to content

 Share

-Back in April, Ted Ehrlich and I spent a few days hiking and camping in southern Utah – One highlight of that trip had to be our hike through Buckskin Gulch, one of the longest and deepest slot canyons in the world.
+During an April trip several years ago, Ted Ehrlich and I spent a few days hiking and camping in southern Utah – one highlight of that trip had to be our hike through Buckskin Gulch, one of the longest and deepest slot canyons in the world.
 With a snowy drive through Wyoming and then a whiteout in Colorado, the drive wasn’t a fast one and I met Ted at a deserted trailhead near Grand Junction around 10pm.
 From here we’d carpool into Utah.
 We drove west in the night, eventually moving past the snowstorm and into Utah, where we caught a few hours of roadside sleep.

 Buckskin Gulch - Wire Pass Confulence